sparcl package

 Parameters:

 dataset_list (list, optional) – List of data sets from which to get available fields.
-Defaults to None, which will return the intersection of all available fields in all data sets hosted on the SPARC database.
+Defaults to None, which will return the intersection of all available fields in all data sets hosted on the SPARCL database.

 Returns: